FTC Tips About Social Media Influencer Campaigns

 FTC Recommendations

-• Clearly, disclosure when you have a financial or family relationship with a brand
+• Clearly, disclose when you have a financial or family relationship with a brand

 • Ensure your sponsorship disclosures are difficult to miss